J’ai une petite anecdote à vous raconter.

 Tastes, needs and mood

 I love spontaneity but painting walls is not something I wanna do twice a year !
-So, I wanna make sure it is a well thought process.
+So, I want to make sure it is a well thought process.

 I wanted to see if my ideas and feelings were changing and they most definitely did !